Chucky Doll's Popularity

 Chucky Tattoo Designs

 We all know about Chucky and that stapled face of his.
-This one was called attention to because they were such a predominant part of this particular Chucky tattoo design.
-This was a great face for the subject matter being covered, and would do any Chucky fan proud.
+The staples are such a dominant part of this particular tattoo design.
+This is a great portrait and would make any Child's Play fan proud.

 Chucky Leg Tattoo

 The depth of Chucky's figure is well done in this tattoo design.
 Those evil eyes of his looking to the side give you that same eerie sense of foreboding you had watching the movie.

 3D Chucky Tattoo